Listening To:

 Updates

 🏭 I moved to Pittsburgh to start my PhD at Carnegie Mellon!
-TODO: buy a winter coat.

-⚛️ I'm interning for a second year with the ROSE compiler group at Lawrence Livermore National Laboratory!
+⚛️ I'm interning for a second year with the ROSE compiler group at the Lawrence Livermore National Laboratory!

-🔱 I graduated from UCSD with a BS in Computer Engineering after finishing my last quarter abroad in Rome!
+🔱 I graduated from UCSD with a BS in computer engineering after finishing my last quarter abroad in Rome!

 Blog